United States naval bases in the Philippines

-US Naval Base Philippines was number of United States Navy bases in the Philippines Islands in the Pacific Ocean.
+The United States Navy held a number of bases in the Philippines Islands in the Pacific Ocean.
 Most were built by the US Navy Seabees, Naval Construction Battalions, during World War II.
 The US Naval Bases in Philippines were lost to the Empire of Japan in December 1941 during the Philippines campaign of 1941–1942.
 In February 1945 the United States Armed Forces retook the Philippines in the Battle of Manila in 1945.
 Before the captured US bases on Luzon were retaken the US Navy Seabees built a new large base, Leyte-Samar Naval Base, on the Philippine Island of Leyte, starting in October 1944.